jint-method/model-view-viewmodel-controller/README.md

 The role of a model is to manage a state.

 - models manage a state
-- models can communicate with their local controller
+- models can communicate with local controllers
 - models can communicate with external controllers

 ## View Models

 The role of a view model is to handle input from the view or a controller.

-- view models can communicate with local controllers
+- view models can communicate with controllers
 - view models can manage a local state
 - view models are bound to a view
 - view models can be self instantiated
+- view models can have children
+- view models can directly communicate with child view models
+- view models can indirectly communicate with other view models

 ## Views